daneshrao/openinnovations-ai-project/README.md

 - **Highly Available:**  AWS is one of the popular public cloud providers with  wide range of out of the box services  and a well defined community support
 - **Managed Services:** AWS provides managed services for databases (RDS), container orchestration (EKS), and more, reducing the operational overhead of the engineers.
 - **Security:** AWS complies with various security standards (e.g., GDPR, HIPAA), and offers security services such as AWS IAM, KMS, and GuardDuty.
-- **Comprehensive Services*:** From compute and storage to databases, machine learning, and IoT, AWS provides a vast array of services to meet the demanding needs.
+- **Comprehensive Services:** From compute and storage to databases, machine learning, and IoT, AWS provides a vast array of services to meet the demanding needs.

 ## 2. Orchestration Technology